-TrustFactory Client Issuing CA shall accept revocation requests submitted via login to the Subscriber Management Portal.
+TrustFactory Client Issuing CA will accept revocation requests submitted via login to the Subscriber Management Portal.
 A revocation request may be accepted from an organization administrator who retains responsibility for the Private Key on behalf of a Subscriber, or an affiliated organization named in the Certificate, or from an authorized RA.
 TrustFactory Client Issuing CA may also at its own discretion revoke Certificates.

-Individuals, who are duly authorized, may request revocation by sending relevant documentation in cases of subscribers death, or a legal person has been wound up or registered or organization has ceased to exist.
+Individuals, who are duly authorized, may request revocation by sending relevant documentation in cases of subscriber's death, or a legal person has been wound up or registered or organization has ceased to exist.

-Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the TrustFactory Client Issuing CA of reasonable cause to revoke the certificate.
+Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports, through the TrustFactory website at www.trustfactory.net, informing the TrustFactory Client Issuing CA of reasonable cause to revoke the certificate.